 5. Changing Hydrangea Flower Color

 The science of changing hydrangea color comes down to soil pH.
-So, in order to change the color of your hydrangea flowers, the first thing you need to do is get a soil test to see where your soil lands on the pH spectrum.
+So, in order to change the color of your hydrangea flowers, do this.
+The first thing is to get a soil test to see where your soil lands on the pH spectrum.
 Then, based on your soil pH and your desired flower color, follow the steps below.

 Soil pH and resulting hydrangea color